frankles12/Reactive-Templates/README.md

 Using MAMP or WAMP, link your localhost to the folder the_REST_test.

-Go to phpMyadmin and upload the database restTest.sql
+Go to phpMyadmin and create a database called `the_REST_test` and upload the database file restTest.sql.

+Inside of phpMyAdmin create a user with the following credientials:

+User name: Frank
+Host name: localhost
+Password: sleepisrestful

+After entering those values next to the Global Privileges click the check all button and press Go.

 Once that is all set up go to localhost:8888/wp-admin to log into the wordpress instance.
 Login credentials for the wordpress are as follows: